-- Robin Cook is a doctor who writes medical thrillers.
+- Robin Cook (not to be confused with the late British Cabinet minister of the same name) is a doctor who writes medical thrillers.
 Also, since he attended Columbia University and Harvard, it's not uncommon for his novels to be set in New York City or Boston.

 - John Grisham, a lawyer, writes almost nothing but courtroom dramas.
 (There are a few exceptions)

 - A Painted House is an exception, but it fits here as well.
 The narrator is a young boy growing up on a cotton farm in the American South.
 Grisham is very familiar with this kind of life because his father was a cotton farmer in Mississippi.

 - The authors Andy McNab and Chris Ryan are both former members of the SAS, who served together on the same disastrous mission behind Iraqi lines during Operation Desert Storm that formed the basis for the memoirs that launched their careers.
 Both books also turned out to be self-serving, heavily fictionalised and very unflattering about the other.
 McNab's protagonist in particular is an undisguised Author Avatar.